cnadler86/micropython-camera-API/README.md

 #define MICROPY_CAMERA_GRAB_MODE    (1)   // 0=WHEN_EMPTY (might have old data, but less resources), 1=LATEST (best, but more resources)

 ```
+#### Customize additional camera settings

+If you want to customize additional camera setting or reduce the FW size by removing support for unused camera sensors, then take a look at the kconfig file of the esp32-camera driver and specify these on the sdkconfig file of your board.

 ### Build the API